elmasri-ali/Dota2-performance-analysis/python-analysis/README.md

 # Dota 2 Performance Analysis - Python

 ## Description
-This section contains the Python scripts and results for the Dota 2 performance analysis.
+This section contains the Jupyter Notebooks and results for the Dota 2 performance analysis.
 The Python analysis includes advanced statistical analysis, modeling, and visualization.

 ## Files
 - `scripts/`: Contains Python scripts for data cleaning and analysis.